nosas/blog/performance_classification/article.md

 We must understand how accuracy may be misleading in imbalanced classification datasets and tasks.

 Imagine we had a binary classifier that predicts whether an image was a cat or dog.
-Our dataset consists of 1000 pictures: 950 cats pictures and 50 dog pictures.
+Our dataset consists of 1000 pictures: 950 cat pictures and 50 dog pictures.

-After training, the model correctly predicts 925/950 cats and 5/50 dogs for a total of 930/1000 correct predictions.
+After training, the model correctly predicts 925/950 cats and 5/50 dogs, for a total of 930/1000 correct predictions.
 We would say the model has an accuracy of 93%.

 We might think that the model has high accuracy regardless of the class.
-For instance, given a dataset with 950 dogs and 50 cats we might assume the model retains its 93% accuracy.
+For instance, given a dataset with 950 dogs and 50 cats, we might assume the model retains its 93% accuracy.
 This is not the case.
 The model will incorrectly predict dog samples as cats as a result of its imbalanced training, resulting in significantly lower accuracy.
 We can agree that the model has high accuracy on imbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.

-Accuracy does not provide insight to the model's general performance, but rather the model's performance on a specific dataset.
+Accuracy does not provide insight into the model's general performance, but rather the model's performance on a specific dataset.
-Furthermore, accuracy does not take into account the subtleties of class imbalances, or differing costs of false negatives and false positives.
+Furthermore, accuracy does not consider the subtleties of class imbalances or differing costs of false negatives and false positives.
 Measuring model performance should be straightforward, not misleading.
-We can use precision and recall to properly measure model performance when facing class imbalances of differing costs of incorrect predictions.
+We can use precision and recall to measure model performance properly when facing class imbalances of differing costs of incorrect predictions.

 ---
 ## Precision